moniydv/Web-App/README.md

 When data is entered into the form and the "ADD" button is pressed, the form should be submitted to the back-end.
 Submitting the form also reloads the entire web page.
 (In other words, the form should be submitted using normal HTML form semantics.
-You don't need to submit the form as an AJAX call.)
+Don't need to submit the form as an AJAX call.)

-EXPECTATIONS :

-Put in a good effort to complete the requirements above.
-Even if you do not finish the full project, please turn in everything you have, and all files so we can look over all of the files.